ADD CONDITION

 Contraindications

 There are no specific contraindications identified for this product.
-However, it is essential to adhere to the recommended dosage guidelines, as exceeding the recommended dosage may pose risks to patient safety.
+However, it is essential to adhere to the recommended dosage guidelines, as exceeding the recommended dosage may lead to adverse effects.

 Warnings and Precautions

-If a patient experiences a severe sore throat that persists for more than two days, or if it is accompanied or followed by fever, headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly.
-These symptoms may indicate a more serious underlying condition that requires immediate attention.
+If a patient experiences a severe sore throat that persists for more than two days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly.

 Side Effects